artisteo/mostruo/docs/value-proposition.md

 # TL:DR

-Companies donate money to the causes they employees choose
+Organizations donate to the projects their members choose

+## Organizations

 # I am represent a company, why should I use this?